- Apologizing is not weakness

 - Shared sense of meaning.
 Knowing that we are connected to something greater than ourselves – we are connected to one another.

 - Increased team member and organizational psychological capital: hope, optimism, resilience, and self efficacy

-What George and the other leaders of this organization wanted to desperately maintain throughout this process was their ability to be open and transparent.
+What my inner-George and so many other leaders of this organization wanted to desperately maintain throughout this process was the ability to be open and transparent.
 They wanted to offer real information and allow for team members to freely express their emotions and frustrations.
 They wanted to engage their team members with humanity.

-Leadership requires more than the ability and authority to make hard calls.
+Leadership requires more than the willingness and authority to make hard calls.
 It requires us to extend empathy and sincerity in the most difficult of situations.
 We don’t get to insulate ourselves from responsibility and most of the time we don’t get do-overs.
-What we do have are countless opportunities to be real in sharing the professional and personal heartbreak and difficulties that our team members experience in the same way as we share in their successes.
+What we do have are countless opportunities to be sincere and genuine in sharing the professional and personal heartbreak and difficulties that our team members experience – in the same way as we share in their successes.